Developer Logs

 Monitor API requests, MCP activity, and skill set executions across your workspace.

-The Logs page gives admins a real-time view of every request hitting your workspace — API calls, MCP server traffic, and skill set executions — so you can debug integrations, spot errors, and keep an eye on usage.
+Go to Settings → Developers → Logs for a real-time view of every request hitting your workspace — API calls, MCP server traffic, and skill set executions — so you can debug integrations, spot errors, and keep an eye on usage.

 Developer logs are available to admins and owners only.